Diffraction Aided Wireless Positioning: Indoor Positioning

-Here, $\gamma_0(\theta_{rx,0},\theta_{tx,0})$ is the amplitude corresponding to the first arriving path, $SNR$ is receive side signal to noise ratio (linear), and $\beta$ is the bandwidth of the transmitted signal (Hz).
+Here, $\gamma_0(\theta_{rx,0},\theta_{tx,0})$ is the amplitude corresponding to the first arriving path and includes the transmit and receive side antenna gains, SNR is receive side signal-to-noise ratio (linear), and $\beta$ is the bandwidth of the transmitted signal (Hz).
 Since this first arriving path corresponds to the {\em dominating diffraction path}, we have $\tau_0 = \frac{p}{c}$.
 Here, $\tau_0$ is the propagation delay of the first arriving path, and the path length of the dominating diffraction path $p$ is given by eq. \eqref{eq_path_length_building} and $c$ is the speed of light.
-Drawing insights from the raytracing analysis in Appendix \ref{section_raytracing_appendix} and eq. \eqref{eq_ranging_CRB}, we can improve the estimate of $p$ by maximizing the antenna gain for $AoA = 90$\textdegree{}.
-In other words, we could improve the ranging performance if we orient the receiver side antenna such that the antenna gain is maximum towards the windows (or in the horizontal direction).
+Drawing insights from the raytracing analysis in Appendix \ref{section_raytracing_appendix} and eq. \eqref{eq_ranging_CRB}, we can improve the estimate of $p(\bm{\alpha})$ by maximizing the receiver side antenna gain $\alpha_{rx,k}(\theta_{rx,k})$ for AoA $\theta_{rx,k} = 90$\textdegree{}.
+In other words, we could improve the ranging performance if we orient the receiver side antenna such that the antenna gain is maximum towards the windows.
 Further improvement to the ranging estimate can be made by scanning the transmit side beam to maximize the receiver side power of the dominant diffracting MPC.